 - implement the Comprehensive Curriculum.

-The project will deliver consensual recommendations ensuring sustainable support of academic research and will propose additional mechanisms based on a comprehensive analysis of needs.
+The project has delivered consensual recommendations ensuring sustainable support of academic research and will propose additional mechanisms based on a comprehensive analysis of needs.

 STARS has the objective and the potential to complement, coordinate and harmonise regulatory efforts among Member States and at European level to support academic health research for the benefit of patients.
 The aim is to reach academic researchers very early in the planning of relevant grant applications and research projects.
 A further objective is to strengthen regulatory knowledge in general by reaching clinical scientists during professional training and qualification.

-- implement a comprehensive inventory of existing support activities for regulatory scientific advice and protocol assistance in Europe;
+- implemented a comprehensive inventory of existing support activities for regulatory scientific advice and protocol assistance in Europe;

-- expand the establishment of best practice examples for efficient support activities and training programmes or by providing specific advice and support for the establishment of tailored activities and addressing the identified gaps;
+- expanded the establishment of best practice examples to facilitate efficient support activities and training programmes, and also provided specific advice and support for the establishment of tailored activities to address the identified gaps;

-- establish a common strategy to strengthen regulatory sciences and improve the support for successful outcomes from regulatory scientific advice, which will be agreed and implemented by the partners of the STARS project.
+- established a common strategy to strengthen regulatory sciences and improve the support for successful outcomes from regulatory scientific advice, which were agreed and implemented by the partners of the STARS project.

-- explore and monitor the implementation of a pre-grant regulatory scientific advice on the level of participating Member State also, in order to address the identified need to complement, coordinate and harmonise the national and European efforts.
+- explored and monitored the implementation of a pre-grant regulatory scientific advice on the level of participating Member State also, in order to address the identified need to complement, coordinate and harmonise the national and European efforts.